GabrielRezeanu03/api-testing-fakestore/README.md

 👉 [Click here to view the latest HTML test report](https://gabrielrezeanu03.github.io/api-testing-fakestore/report/index.html)

-This report is automatically generated and published to GitHub Pages after every commit to `main`.
+> This report is automatically generated and deployed using GitHub Actions and GitHub Pages after every push to `main`.
+> Note: The test report is auto-published.
+If you see a 404, GitHub Pages may still be deploying – try again in a few minutes.

 ---